ciao-group/coupled-sim-ciao/README.md

 3. Right Click on `Group03`, press `Export to FBX...`

 This file can be imported in Blender 4.0.
-Import the
+Import the 3D Model of the fixed-based driving simulator.
+We aligned these models to eachother and deleted every part that is redundant.
+Now the fixed based driving simulator is acting as the front panel of the VR-Car.

+After aligning the parts, we export the 3D-model as an FBX-file and import them back into the project under `Unity` ➡️ `Project` ➡️ `Assets`.

+We insert the 3D-Model under `DrivableCommonObject`.
+Navigate to the inserted 3D-Model, open up, delete everything except the car model itself (like `Camera` or `Light`).
+Press right click on the 3D-Model, navigate to `Prefab` ➡️ `Unpack Completely`.
+Now you can delete the original `Group03` under `CarModelCorrect` and replace it with the new updated `Group03` from the newly imported 3D-model.

 ### Creating the MR-Material / Stencil Mask

-1. **Material Setup**: Varjo Compositor blends images based on the alpha value.
+**Material Setup**: Varjo Compositor blends images based on the alpha value.
 Create a new material with a shader that supports alpha export and depth writing.
 Use HDRP’s Unlit shader, set Surface Type to Opaque, and Color to RGBA(0,0,0,0).
 Enable Alpha Clipping if necessary.

-2. **Assign to Mesh**: Apply this material to a mesh that will act as a VST (video see-through) mask, such as a Quad in a doorway.
+1.  `Unity` ➡️ `Project` ➡️ `Assets`, choose `Create` ➡️ click on `Material`.
+Call it e.g. "MRMaterial"
+2. Press on the newly created material,  `Shader` select `HDRP/Unlit`
+3. under `Surface Type` select Opaque
+4. Enable Alpha Clipping <br>

+**INSERT IMAGE**

+5. **Assign to Mesh**: Now navigate to the `DrivableCommonObject` ➡️ `CarModelCorrect` ➡️ find the 3D model of the fixed-based driving simulator.

 ## Project Adaptations for MR